 2. Based on the MUSIM-RAI from UE, RAN can either decides to move to RRC-Inactive state or to RRC Idle state.
 RAN sends RRC message to UE to release the RRC connection.
 In case of RRC-Inactive, RAN may also pre-configure a pause timer e.g. based on local policy/configuration for the UE/USIM and blocks the DL data transmission without paging UE if there are following DL data received except services/PDU sessions that UE indicated not to trigger MT delivery in step 1, or other services (e.g. for control signalling or important services determined using Paging Policy Indication) based on operator policy.
 The UE/USIM may locally transfer to RRC-Idle state if the received timer expires and it's not able to resume the connection.
 The RAN considers the UE leaves current network normally based on the cause of release received in step 1.

 The periodic RNAU timer is T380 which is defined by RAN.
 T380 is used to monitor whether the UE is reachable or not when UE enters RRC_Inactive mode.
 UE shall initiate the RNAU procedure periodicly to RAN if T380 is expired.
 If there are DL data/signalling arrived, RAN will page UE.
-If UE does not initiate the periodic RNAU procedure, UE status will enter idle mode in both UE and network side.
+If UE does not initiate the periodic RNAU procedure, the UE status will enter idle mode in both UE and network side.

 Considering the pause timer that defined in solution#5, the common behaviour between pause timer and T380 is that UE will transfer from RRC_Inactive to RRC_Idle if UE does not initiate resume procedure.
 But there are several differences between these two timers.
 The pause timer is a one-time timer, but T380 can be used multiple times if RAN does not update the value of T380.
 If there are DL data/siganlling are arrived, T380 does not block the paging to UE while the pause timer is designed to block paging to UE during the time active period.
 Therefore, if we reuse the periodic RNAU timer as pause timer, it will have impact for the legacy UE and NG-RAN.